Amman city guide: what to do + where to stay in Jordan’s captivating capital

 - Hareem AlSultan: you’ll find locals smoking outside this Rainbow Street café most nights of the week, and despite having a pretty dismal menu otherwise, the shisha is good and the setting is very enjoyable

-Hidden in downtown Amman, this small historic home offers a glimpse into the city’s past through antique furnishings, old photographs, and preserved interiors.
+Hidden in downtown Amman, the Duke’s Diwan is a historic mansion offering a glimpse into the city’s past through antique furnishings, old photographs, and preserved interiors.
 It’s free to visit, but you can also donate to the project by purchasing tea or coffee and spending a few quiet moments soaking up the atmosphere of this beautifully preserved slice of old Amman.

 One of Jordan’s most iconic desserts, knafeh is made with shredded kadayif pastry (the texture of shredded wheat) layered over soft cheese, then soaked in a fragrant sugar syrup and topped with crushed pistachios.
 It’s rich, sweet, and best eaten hot, when the cheese is perfectly melted and stretchy— if it sounds a little strange to put cheese in a dessert, I promise it’s absolutely delicious and definitely worth trying!